yelghali/prompt-based-tutorial-AKS/README.md

 **For Admins**:

-- How do I enable Diagnostic settings for a cluster in AKS?
+- How can I enable Diagnostic settings for a cluster in AKS?

-- How do I enable container insights for a cluster in AKS?
+- How can I enable container insights for a cluster in AKS?

-- How do I set data collection rules to filter logs & metrics for a cluster in AKS?
+- How can I set data collection rules to filter logs & metrics for a cluster in AKS?

 - How to use Azure Monitor and Container Insights to monitor the health and performance of your cluster and applications?

-- (Optional) How do I use Managed Prometheus for Metrics + managed Grafana for visualization in a cluster in AKS?
+- (Optional) How can I use Managed Prometheus for Metrics + managed Grafana for visualization in a cluster in AKS?

-- (Optional) How do I use Prometheus alerts integration with Azure Monitor Actions (email, trigger workflow, ITSM, etc.) in a cluster in AKS?
+- (Optional) How can I use Prometheus alerts integration with Azure Monitor Actions (email, trigger workflow, ITSM, etc.) in a cluster in AKS?

+- How can I use dashboards to visualize the health and performance of my AKS cluster and applications?

 - how to optimize the costs of monitoring AKS on Azure ?